 We never know what time the classes will be scheduled until we have all of our teachers secured.
 You may "request" to teach during a certain hour, and we will do our best to try and make it work.

-There is not really a substitute list; however, we will let you know in advance who your parent helpers are.
+There is not a substitute list; however, we will let you know in advance who your parent helpers are.
 It is usually best to ask one of them to teach in case you are ever out.
-Those parents assistants would be more likely to know what you are teaching and how the class has been progressing.
-In addition, we ask that you let the Co-op Coordinator (Marie Taylor firstname.lastname@example.org) know in advance that you will be missing, in case we need to pull assistants from another area.
-If you have an unexplained or last-minute absence, like sickness, and cannot get a hold of any of your parent helpers, please feel free to call/text/email Lisa Patty to let her know of your situation (call/text: 284-3942; email: email@example.com).
+Those parent assistants would be more likely to know what you are teaching and how the class has been progressing.
+In addition, we ask that you let the On-site Coordinator know in advance that you will be missing, in case we need to pull assistants from another area.
+If you have an unexplained or last-minute absence, like sickness, and cannot get a hold of any of your parent helpers, please feel free to call/text/email Holly Earhart to let her know of your situation (call/text: 423-284-2238; email: [email protected]).

-7. Are students required to bring any "basic" supplies?
-Will I have any "spending money" for extra supplies?
+Are students required to bring any basic supplies?
+Will I have any spending money for extra supplies?

-Every student is required to bring a "supply kit" which should contain pencil, sharpener, pen, eraser, age –appropriate scissors, glue stick, bottle glue, colored pencils, crayons, and/or markers.
-So, you should not have to purchase those kinds of items in advance.
-BCHE will also let you know how much you are able to "spend" once registration closes.
-That number is based on the # of students in the class.
+Every student is required to bring a supply kit which should contain pencil, sharpener, pen, eraser, age –appropriate scissors, glue stick, bottle glue, colored pencils, markers and/or crayons.
+So, you the teacher should not have to purchase those kinds of items in advance.
+BCHE will also let you know how much you are able to spend once registration closes.
+That number is based on the # of students in the class ($2.00/Enrichment child, $2.50/MS child).
 It is usually between $10 and $20 dollars for the 8 week session.
-Once you have your supply list made out, you can email Marie Taylor and see if she already has any of your items.
+Once you have your supply list made out, you can email the On-site Coordinator and see if she already has any of your items.
 That way you may not have to purchase some things.
-After this, if you find things on sale and want to go ahead and pick them up, simply keep the receipt and turn it in for reimbursement later (please refer to our reimbursement policy located under the "co-op policy" page).
+After this, if you find things on sale and want to go ahead and pick them up, simply keep the receipt and turn it in for reimbursement later (please refer to our reimbursement policy located under the "co-op policies" page and the reimbursement forms under the "payments" page).
 All purchases turned in for reimbursement must have a valid receipt with them.